jdevfullstack-projects/simple-login-vue/README.md

 <https://github.com/jdevstatic/laravel-test-crud>

 ## Running Project
-You can download this as zip file, then extract.
+You can download this as a zip file, then extract.
 Then open cmd and change directory to the target project

 then